Student Design Showcase

 - Cover page with title (80 character limit), name of each student designer, university, department, course name and course number, and contact information for corresponding authors (email and telephone)

-- Three to four pages with three sections:
+- Two to three pages with three sections:

 Section 1- A description of the problem you are trying to solve, including describing current or competing solutions

 Section 3- An evaluation, including results of testing, that demonstrates your design does or could work to its intended purpose.
 As appropriate, include a high-quality image of your prototype